 This week in our Sound Stories we talk to Kate Monro, author of the book ‘Losing It: How We Popped Our Cherry Over the Last 80 Years’.
-We explore the impact of losing one’s virginity and how that changes across generations and what this means for future generations…
+To have a better understanding of human sexuality, we explore the impact of losing one’s virginity and how that changes across generations and what this means for future generations…

 Hi Kate!
 Please tell me a bit about who you are and what makes you tick…

 My twitter profile says I am nosy as f**k and that sums it up.
 I wrote a book called ‘Losing It’ (Icon Books) that involved interviewing people about their virginity loss experiences over the last 80 years.
 Men shocked me by being incredibly candid, so I’ve run with that theme recently.
 They delivered with bells on.

 I love observing how our world is evolving culturally and socially.
 Anything that helps me to do that – music, fashion, film, photography, hanging out with older folk, younger folk – I’m into it.
 I have consulted for Pret a Manger, Durex, Smile Makers, Discovery Channel & Tunstall Healthcare on a variety of subjects including sexuality, gender, food, old age, and curiosity.

 What were some of the biggest surprises as you were researching/writing your book?

 I was constantly surprised whilst interviewing.
 I had to develop a ‘non-surprised’ facial expression to deal with it (this isn’t even a joke).
 I loved how people would completely contradict assumptions I didn’t even know I had.